 Student Fellowships

 Three fellowships are offered annually to Washington State Students.
 One, the Rod Sakrison Memorial Fellowship Award, is awarded to a member of an AWRA Student Chapter at a college or university in Washington State.
 In 2007, the AWRA-WA board of directors dedicated this award to the memory of Rod Sakrison in recognition of his effort to increase student involvement in AWRA.
-Rod was a two-time board president and was instrumental in establishing the University of Washington AWRA Student Chapter.
+Rod was a two-time board president and instrumental in establishing the University of Washington AWRA Student Chapter.
 The other two awards are given to students enrolled graduate programs at a college or university in Washington State.

 Fellowship Benefits

-All fellowships are for a full-time graduate student completing an advanced degree in an interdisciplinary water resources subject.
+All fellowships are for full-time graduate students completing an advanced degree in an interdisciplinary water resources subject.
 In addition to $2,500 in cash, each award includes a one-year membership in both the State and National AWRA, a one-year subscription to the Journal of the American Water Resources Association (JAWRA), and complimentary admission to the Washington State Section Annual Conference.

 STUDENTS – BE AN AWRA-WA FELLOW!

-Click here for the Fellowship Application - Applications are due Friday, February 10, 2023 at 11:59pm PST
+Click here for the Fellowship Application - Applications are due Friday, February 16, 2024 at 11:59pm PST

 2021-2022 Fellowship Recipients

-Phillip Moffatt -Washington State University – “Understanding Precipitation Patterns and Runoff Mechanisms with Isotope Hydrology”
+Phillip Moffatt Washington State University – “Understanding Precipitation Patterns and Runoff Mechanisms with Isotope Hydrology”

 Hordur Helgason – University of Washington – “Improving Cold Region Hydrologic Modeling Using Deep Learning and Remote Sensing”